Taking advantage of multiple scattering for Optical Reflection Tomography: Multiple-scattering and filtering effect

 The calculation of these cross terms is detailed in Appendix \ref{appendix:B}.
 Assuming that the supports of $V_1$ and $V_2$ are far enough from each other to neglect evanescent waves, we obtain: {

 } where $\tilde{v}_2$ is the 2D Fourier transform of $v_2$.
 The two terms $\tilde{U}_{12}$ and $\tilde{U}_{21}$ are weighted convolutions between the reflector $\tilde{v}_2$ and the scattering potential $\tilde{V}_1$.
 These convolution products describe the fact that the presence of $v_2$ drastically enhances the spectral diversity of the field illuminating $V_1$.
 The amount of information about $V_1$ encoded in the components $U_{21}$ and $U_{12}$ is therefore increased compared to the first-order Born term $U_1$ \eqref{U1 first born}.
 In particular, the spectral diversity provided by $v_2$ allows the emergence of the low $z-$frequency components of $V_1$ in the measured wavefield \eqref{E measured}.
+Thus, the information encoded in cross-interaction terms demonstrate that the measurement is sensitive to the low spatial frequencies of the object.
+A further analysis of the double-scattering contributions ($U_{11}$ and $U_{22}$ and higher other terms) is therefore unnecessary here, as our goal was only to show this dependence.

-This last statement can be illustrated by considering specific reflector configurations that allow the derivation of closed-form expressions for equations \eqref{U12} and \eqref{U21}.
+To make this dependence on low spatial frequencies more explicit, we consider specific reflector configurations that allow closed-form expressions for equations \eqref{U12} and \eqref{U21}.
 For instance, if the reflector is uniform (\textit{i.e.} $v_2(x,y)=v_{2o}$), we obtain:

 This equation can also be found directly using the method of images \cite{taraldsen2005complex}.
 Applying equation \eqref{W filter}, it can be noted that encoded information $U_{21}$ is symmetrical with respect to the $k_z=0$ axis of the encoded information $U_{12}$, the filter of this configuration is presented in Fig.~\ref{fig_2a}.